-- 18.1 Malfunction: Something that impedes the firing of the rifle each time it is cycled, i.e. The same malfunction must happen each and every time the rifle is cycled (e.g. a broken firing pin or spring etc.), this rules out operator error. - 18.1.1 At Fault: The competitor must be considered at fault if: - 18.1.1.1 The safety catch has not been released. - 18.1.1.2 The rifle was not loaded or was loaded with the wrong type of ammunition. - 18.1.1.3 The breech was not closed all the way. - 18.1.1.4 For centrefire only, the rifle is found in the discharged condition, the chamber is found to contain a cartridge of the type the competitor ordinarily uses, showing a clear impression of the firing pin, but the projectile has not left the barrel. - 18.1.1.5 A jam occurs due to incorrect cycling of the action. - 18.1.2 Not at Fault: The competitor must not be considered at fault if: - 18.1.2.1 For rimfire only, the rifle is found in the discharged condition, the chamber is found to contain a cartridge of the type the competitor ordinarily uses, showing a clear impression of the firing pin, but the projectile has not left the barrel.
+- 18.1 Malfunction: Something that impedes the firing of the rifle and can be, for example, a mechanical fault, a reloading fault, or an operator handling fault.
+If a malfunction occurs each and every time the rifle is cycled, for example, a broken firing pin or spring, then the rifle is broken, see Rule 18.5. - 18.1.1 At Fault: The competitor must be considered at fault if: - 18.1.1.1 The safety catch has not been released. - 18.1.1.2 The rifle was not loaded or was loaded with the wrong type of ammunition. - 18.1.1.3 The breech was not closed all the way. - 18.1.1.4 For centrefire only, the rifle is found in the discharged condition, the chamber is found to contain a cartridge of the type the competitor ordinarily uses, showing a clear impression of the firing pin, but the projectile has not left the barrel.